 But managing a successful medical career and a new business isn't always easy.
 "People ask me what my profession was before I started the brewery," he says.
 "I tell them, 'I'm still in my profession.
 I'm a busy shoulder surgeon!'
 To me, I get to do two things that I love.
 I love medicine and I love craft beer, so having the ability to do both has been amazing."

 Where beer and medicine meet

 Beer and medicine may seem like adversaries, but Dr. DuBois and his team find ways to use brewing to help their community.
 As part of the "Beer to the Rescue" campaign, they developed a coffee-infused pale ale with proceeds benefiting the Lupus Foundation.
-In December, they'll host a fundraiser for the Arthritis Foundation — a cause Dr. DuBois appreciates as an orthopedic surgeon.
+They also hosted a fundraiser for the Arthritis Foundation — a cause Dr. DuBois appreciates as an orthopedic surgeon.

 When it comes to beer and health itself, Dr. DuBois takes a realistic approach.
 As a doctor, he emphasizes consumption in moderation, saying "anything in excess isn't good for you."
 But as a beer connoisseur, he feels beer often gets a bad rap.
 "In health," he says, "beer is no different from wine.
 Studies suggest that it can lower instances of cardiac disease — and can help with kidney stones.
 And then there are the social and psychological benefits."

 For those counting calories, he does have some suggestions for successfully navigating the craft world.
 "Lighter beers, like pilsners or lagers, usually have less alcohol," he says.
 "So in terms of calories, lighter is typically better.
 But remember, beer is like anything you consume — it's calories in, calories out.
 If you stick to basic math and follow a balanced diet, you can still enjoy it."